JaapHinke/iottum/api/admin/user/nexudus.md

 #### Nexudus `Cancel coworker contract` webhook

-A user activation request from the Nexudus `Cancel coworker contract` webhook is processed as follows:
+A user deactivation request from the Nexudus `Cancel coworker contract` webhook is processed as follows:
 * the user is identified by email (`CoworkerEmail` in the webhook request)
 * the organization is indirectly identified by the Nexudus _location id_  (`IssuedById`)